boobaGreen/FOODS2IMPACT/README.md

 ## 📄 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+For more details, refer to the [LICENSE](https://opensource.org/licenses/MIT) file.

 ---